AMID

 Context & Position

-The project was developed in a professional setting as part of a small design team, in collaboration with developers and project managers.
+The project was developed in a professional setting as part of a small design team, working alongside developers and project managers.

-On the client side, we worked closely with a project lead and a brand owner to align the structure, content, and visual direction.
-While a basic visual foundation existed, it was not fully defined for digital use, so the direction was expanded and refined throughout the design process to better support clarity and communication.
+On the client side, we worked closely with the project lead and brand owner to shape the structure, content, and visual direction.
+There was already a basic visual foundation in place, but it had not really been defined for digital use, so part of the job was extending and refining it in a way that made the site clearer and easier to understand.

 My role combined UI/UX design with the implementation of interactive 3D elements using three.js.
-I sourced and adapted 3D models, developed custom shaders, and defined interaction behaviours such as scroll-based motion and mouse interaction, while ensuring performance across desktop and mobile devices.
-The 3D elements were introduced as part of the communication strategy, aiming to help with the understanding of complex concepts rather than act as purely decorative features.
+I designed parts of the interface, sourced and adapted 3D models, developed custom shaders, and worked out behaviours like scroll-based motion and mouse interaction.
+A big part of that process was making sure everything still performed well across desktop and mobile.

 Isolated 3D Lung Element